vega/vega/packages/vega-view/README.md

 view.<b>tooltipHandler</b>(<i>handler</i>)
 [<>](https://github.com/vega/vega-view/blob/master/src/view/View.js "Source")

-Gets or sets the *handler* function used to handle tooltip display.
-The default handler uses built-in browser mechanisms by setting the `"title"` element of the Canvas or SVG element containing the visualization.
+Gets or sets the *handler* function used to display tooltips.
+The default handler uses built-in browser mechanisms by setting the `"title"` attribute of the Canvas or SVG element containing the visualization.
 To use custom tooltips, a new handler function can be provided to process tooltip events.
-If *handler* is `null` or `undefined`, the tooltip handler will be reset to the built-in default.
+If *handler* is `null`, the tooltip handler will reset to the default.

 The tooltip handler has the method signature `handler(event, item, text)`, where *event* is the triggering DOM mouseover or mouseout event, *item*